LordAfterEight/rusty-vm/README.md

 The VM consists of (currently) three key parts: the CPU, the GPU and the memory
 - The CPU reads instructions from the memory, executes them and manages the GPU.
 It also writes to the memory, primarily to the GPU buffer to control what the GPU does
 - The GPU has its own personal space in the memory, called the GPU Buffer.
 It spans from address ```0x0300``` to address ```0x0FFF```, so 3328 16-bit spaces or 6654B
-- The memory is basically the communication layer between the CPU and the GPU and at the same time that makes both able to do literally anything.
+- The memory is basically the communication layer between the CPU and the GPU and at the same time the thing that allows both to do literally anything.
 It's 128kB in size (65536 16-bit addresses) and certain regions are always preprogrammed

 <details>
   <Summary> Memory Layout </Summary>